summiyabese25seecs/summiya_sarah_zoha_dronesimulator/README.md

 - Worked on readme and wrote usage of AI by all members.
 - Wrote the list of functions used in the code in the project design part in readme.
 - Assisted the members in compliation of code and testing it.
+- Created her version of code.

 ## Usage of AI and Reflection:
 - used gpt to understand about the markdown in git readme file. (its specific syntax) It told us about the basic  markdown syntax.
 - Used gpt to manage the pic size in readme.
 - used gpt to understand how to make void functions and how to call them.
-- used internet to learn how to generate a random boolean, either a 0 or 1.
+- used gpt to fix the delayed counter by adding another bool variable.
 - understanding version control on github, how to save versions locally and remotely.
 - used gpt to understand the syntax of using srand(time(0)) in main function so it can generate new random value each time the nested loop runs.